-The Group occupies with the waste recovery.
 The Loan Agreement with European Bank for reconstruction and Development was concluded for partial financing of this project.
 This Agreement provides financing of 36 mln dollars for constructing 4 reprocessing facilities with the total capacity of 3.6 m/t (annual percentage rate LIBOR 3M +3.6% amortization period - 7 years).